alainkaegi/pythonorama/algorithms/search.md

 ## Answers
 1. ![order log n](https://latex.codecogs.com/svg.latex?\Theta(\log&space;n))
 1. It must be sorted.
 1. Constant.
-This would happen if the first element of the array was they key being sought.
+This would happen if the first element of the array was the key being sought.
 1.
     ```python
     def linear_search(key, a):